Partnership gets food to immigrants; others looking to join residential nonprofit hub on campus

 And once the innovation hub and studio take place, Thomas said Stony Point Center will no longer be a hidden gem.

-“Using these tools, we will be able to share the gem of SPC with the rest of country,” Thomas said.
-“We’re so excited about its potential as we come together to build resources in the community to help our nonprofits and businesses thrive.”
+“Using these tools, we will be able to share the gem of SPC with the rest of the country,” Thomas said.

 According to Frick, Stony Point Center has always been a space of experimentation and learning for the PC(USA), from hosting missionaries for conversations in the early 20th century to experiencing a lived community focused on interfaith sharing and communal action in the early part of the 21st century.